mpanighetti/dnd5e-mote/ch-1-welcome-to-mote/timekeeping.md

 ### Day

-A day is the time period of a full rotation of Mote with respect to its sun.
+A day, also known as a solar day, is the time period of a full rotation of Mote with respect to its sun.
 On average, this is 24 hours (86,400 seconds), when not extended during a lunar day.

 #### Lunar Day